Alfresco/alfresco-sdk/README.md

 This is the home of the Alfresco SDK.
 The Alfresco SDK is used by developers to build extensions for the Alfresco content management system.
 It is based on [Apache Maven](http://maven.apache.org/), compatible with major IDEs and enables Rapid Application Development (RAD) and Test Driven Development (TDD).

 ## License
 This project is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+If you are an Enterprise customer check the [Support](#support) section.

 ## News
 - 2015-05-20: SDK 2.1.0 released to Maven Central.
 Docs for [Community](http://docs.alfresco.com/community/concepts/alfresco-sdk-intro.html), [Enterprise](http://docs.alfresco.com/5.0/concepts/alfresco-sdk-intro.html), [Release notes](https://artifacts.alfresco.com/nexus/content/repositories/alfresco-docs/alfresco-sdk-aggregator/latest/github-report.html)